ziggy42/docker-kotlin-REPL/README.md

 sudo docker build -t kotlin-repl . sudo docker run -ti kotlin-repl
 ```
-You may or may not need to run docker as sudo.
+You may or may not need to run docker with `sudo`.